eshwen/SemivisibleJets/README.md

 - For now, the output nanoAOD files are use the NanoAODv1 configuration for 2016, and NanoAODv5 for the other years.
 I am looking into updating the 2016 workflow to use NanoAODv5 for consistency
 - This repository utlises many software packages.
 To cite any of them, I have listed their BibTeX entries in [software_references.bib](utils/software_references.bib)

+## Troubleshooting

+Below are some of the common issues experienced when using this repo and some potential fixes:

+- Gridpack generation stage:
+  - _MadGraph fails to compile_.
+MadGraph is quite a large program with lots of plug-ins.
+Occasionally, it will fail to compile properly.
+Retry the command.
+If it persistently fails though, it could be a problem with your environment.
+Doing `eval \`scram unsetenv -sh\`` should more-or-less give you a clean shell, and should help with things.
+Otherwise, contact someone in [Contact](#contact), or the `genproductions` maintainers if you think it's a MadGraph problem.
+  - _The t-channel process takes ages/often fails_.
+The t-channel process is much more complex than the s-channel, and there's not a lot that can be done about optimising it, unfortunately.
+Many diagrams and subprocesses have to be simulated.
+Running the gridpack generation step with `-m batch` will use HTCondor to run the subprocesses, but if even one job gets held, it causes the entire thing to crash.
+That seems to be a fault with MadGraph/genproductions, so I don't know how to get around that.
+Running locally (with `-m local`) in a terminal multiplexing (e.g., `screen`) session might be an alternative.
+But at least on lxplus, I've found that disconnecting and reconnecting doesn't transfer permissions properly and the process dies anyway.
+Running this on a different remote server may avoid the problem, but I've only tested this code on lxplus.
+- FullSim stage:
+  - _Problems with the AOD step 1 (pre-mixing) step_.
+It's a pain in the butt to get the pileup input right for this step.
+Checking McM for reference, I see most setup commands for centrally-produced datasets just give the `cmsDriver.py` option `--pileup_input "dbs:<dataset>"`.
+The problem is these datasets are large (tens of TB), and the file query that's run on the dataset can hang, then fail.
+The best alternative I've found for private production is just to query the dataset myself (as I can continuously retry), selecting some of the files, and then putting the paths in a `pileup_filelist_201X.txt` file for `cmsDriver.py` to parse.
+But again, these are large datasets, and the storage sites supplying them can fail, etc., so it's not a foolproof method.
+If you see a repeated problem in the log files saying it was unable to access some of these files, it might be best to swap out the files you're using.
+The paths are given as `/store/mc/...`, followed by the rest of the subdirectories.
+You can find the files on EOS by prepending the directory with `/eos/cms/`, and explicitly check there to see if any files exist for the dataset.
+The xrootd redirector that attempts to find the files in your pileup file list checks there first.
+If files exist, consider replacing your pileup file list with the files that exist in the directory.
+Otherwise, try replacing them with files from another dataset corresponding to the same data-taking year.

 ## Contact